-Who am I?
 I am a human being dedicated to being human.
 I am an educator and passionate cognitive researcher with over fifteen years of successful experience in teaching, curating, lecturing and personal development-oriented work.
-I am also a dedicated Tsa Lung practitioner, a powerful Tibetan breathing and movement practice.
+I am also a dedicated Tsa Lung practitioner, a Tibetan breathing and movement practice.

-I have travelled to, lived and perform my research in the Amazon Basin in Peru (also Ecuador and Bolivia), where I have studied under the wise eyes of the native Shipibo-Conibo people, that are commonly known for their dedication and profound skills in the art of shamanic healing.
-I have actively participated in, assisted and facilitated numerous ceremonies and samás (integration processes) with sacred plants over the past years including Ayahuasca, Noya Rao, Huachuma and Mapacho.
+I have travelled to, lived and performed my research in the Amazon Basin mostly in Peru, but also Ecuador and Bolivia, where I have studied under the wise eyes of the native Shipibo-Conibo people, that are commonly known for their generational input in the art of shamanic healing.
+I have actively participated in, assisted and facilitated numerous ceremonies and samás (deeper integration processes) with sacred plants over the past years including Ayahuasca, Noya Rao, Huachuma (San Pedro cactus) and Mapacho tobacco.
 I have also studied the art of brewing the Ayahuasca tea in the Americas and the art of curing the sacred tobacco in Peru.

-I am currently actively involved in facilitating and co-hosting during various shamanic ceremonies and retreats around the World (Europe, North America, and Asia).
+I am currently actively involved in facilitating and co-hosting during various personal development retreats and nature-oriented retreats in Europe and around the World.

 One of my popular talk, The Voice of Nimea Kaya, approaches work with Ayahuasca from many angles – from the scientific aspects of the medicine to native stories and beliefs to cultural aspects and the nature of icaros.
 You can check out the themes and subjects of my lectures and workshops in the Talks section.